jyxia/JXVimeo/README.md

 <script src="./js/player.js"></script>
 <script>
   var videoLink = 'https://player.vimeo.com/external/76979871.hd.mp4?s=700bf8f30f8f8114cc372e94c4156aaf&profile_id=113';
-  // give size here, the video will be adaptive to the video player's size var width = '640px';
+  // Give the player's size here, the video will be adaptive to the video player's size
+  // You can assign any size to the player.
+The video player has a responsive design. var width = '640px';
   var height = '320px';
-  // instantiate a player object `myPlayer` var myPlayer = player(videoLink, width, height);
+  // Get a player object `myPlayer` var myPlayer = player(videoLink, width, height);
-  // insert the player's DOM element into document.
-In fact, insert it anywhere, e.g. `div` document.getElementsByTagName('body')[0].appendChild(myPlayer.playerContainer);
+  // Now, insert myPlayer's DOM element into document's body.
+  // In fact, you can append it anywhere, e.g. a <div> block document.getElementsByTagName('body')[0].appendChild(myPlayer.playerContainer);
-  /* You can also access to myPlayer's APIs (see below), e.g. myPlayer.play() */
+  /* You can also access to myPlayer's APIs (see below) to manipulate the video, e.g. myPlayer.play() */
 </script>
 ```

-Don't forget to place `style.css` inside `<link rel="stylesheet" >` tag.
-Looks easy, right?
-Just give a try.
+Lastly, don't forget to place `style.css` inside `<link rel="stylesheet" >` tag.

+Just 5 lines of code, not bad, right?
+Give it a try!
+Any questions?
+Contact me.

 ## Demo
-Open `demo.html` under `public` directory.
+Open `demo.html` under [`public`](https://github.com/jyxia/JXVimeo/tree/master/public) directory.
 Or click here: [Demo](http://xiajinyue.info/JXVimeo/demo.html).
+* You can see there is no content inside the HTML `<body>`, `player.js` takes cares of placing the player on your page.

 ## Start development
 * Go to 'VimeoPlayer', run `npm install` to install all dev dependencies.